Project Flourish & St William

 Transport

-Given the scale of the development, with on-site parking for 700 cars for shoppers and residents, there is a major concern about traffic congestion on Ladbroke Grove.
-Ballymore has only made provision for ONE single point of entry and exit into and out of Sainsbury’s.
+Given the scale of the development (8000 new residents) - there is a major concern about traffic congestion There is only ONE single point of entry and exit into Project Flourish from Ladbroke Grove

-During the 10 year construction period (2024-34) there will be a steady stream of lorries carrying heavy equipment and building materials along the Harrow Road into Ladbroke Grove causing traffic chaos, dust debris and noise pollution.
+During the 11-15 year construction period (2026-39) there will be 70+ lorries a day, carrying contaminated soil and building materials along the Harrow Road into Ladbroke Grove causing traffic chaos, dust, debris and noise pollution.

 For more information about Ballymore’s plan for “Project Flourish” go to their website at: https://www.projectflourish.co.uk/